commonsguy/cwac-saferoom/README.markdown

 As one might expect, this project depends on SQLCipher for Android.

-This project also depends upon `android.arch.persistence:db`, which is the support database API that Room uses.
-This project, as of 0.1.0, does not depend upon Room itself, as not all clients of the support database API will be using Room.
-You need to add your own dependencies upon Room or other database APIs if you want to use them.
+This project also depends upon `android.arch.persistence:db` (Android Support Library edition) or `androidx.sqlite:sqlite-framework` (AndroidX edition), which is the support database API that Room uses.

-Presently, CWAC-SafeRoom works with `1.1.1` of the support database API from the Architecture Components (`android.arch.persistence:db`).
+The Android Support Library edition of CWAC-SafeRoom is frozen at supporting `1.1.1` of `android.arch.persistence:db`.

+The AndroidX edition of CWAC-SafeRoom supports `2.0.0` of `androidx.sqlite:sqlite-framework` and should be updated to support newer versions of AndroidX over time.

 ## Tests